Fayetteville man arrested in kidnapping, attempted robbery

 Police say surveillance video showed the man as he was described by the woman.
 The video also showed the man with a gun in his hand.

 Vanover was arrested outside his home Tuesday, according to the police report.
-He told officers he had gotten a ride from the woman and had asked her for money, but denied pulling a gun on her or committing any crimes that day.
+He told officers he had gotten a ride from the woman and had asked her for money, but denied pulling a gun on her or committing any crimes.
 He told police the woman knew him.